A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Introduction

-The observations from experiments at supercritical pressures (i.e., presence of a gas-like turbulent jet) are consistent with a fast atomization caused by the extreme environment and the failure of the experimental techniques to accurately capture liquid structures.
-Because liquid and gas look more alike near the interface, surface tension forces are reduced and liquid viscosities present gas-like values~\cite{yang2000modeling,poblador2019axisymmetric}.
-Therefore, the interface may be subject to rapid growth of small surface instabilities and fast distortion, which can cause early breakup of very small droplets.
-Although some progress is being made towards new experimental techniques to capture the two-phase behavior in supercritical pressure environments~\cite{minniti2018ultrashort,minniti2019femtosecond,traxinger2019experimental,klima2020quantification}, traditional methods relying on visual techniques (e.g., shadowgraphy) might suffer from scattering and refraction issues due to the presence of a cloud of small droplets submerged in a variable-density fluid.
-Numerical results of incompressible liquid round jets and planar sheets under conditions similar to those found at supercritical pressures support this reasoning~\cite{jarrahbashi2014vorticity,jarrahbashi2016early,zandian2017planar,zandian2018understanding,zandian2019length}.
+The observations from experiments at supercritical pressures (i.e., the resemblance with a gas-like turbulent jet) are consistent with fast atomization caused by the extreme environment and the failure of the experimental techniques to capture liquid structures accurately.
+Because liquid and gas look more alike near the interface, surface-tension forces are reduced, and gas-like liquid viscosities appear~\cite{yang2000modeling,poblador2019axisymmetric,poblador2021liquidjet}.
+Therefore, the interface may be subject to the rapid growth of small surface instabilities and fast distortion, which can cause an early breakup of very small droplets.
+Although some progress is being made toward new experimental techniques to capture the two-phase behavior in supercritical pressure environments~\cite{minniti2018ultrashort,minniti2019femtosecond,traxinger2019experimental,klima2020quantification}, experimental methods relying on traditional visualization techniques (e.g., shadowgraphy) might suffer from scattering and refraction issues due to the presence of a cloud of small droplets submerged in a variable-density fluid.
+Numerical results of incompressible liquid round jets and planar sheets under conditions similar to those found at supercritical pressures also support this reasoning~\cite{jarrahbashi2014vorticity,jarrahbashi2016early,zandian2017planar,zandian2018understanding,zandian2019length}.